Louis B. Anderson: Political career

 He did not run for re-election in 1933, and was succeeded in office by William L. Dawson, who had the backing of the De Priest organization.
 In 1936 he ran for the Republican nomination for Illinois's 1st congressional district, falling to De Priest.
 De Priest would in turn lose to Democrat Arthur Wergs Mitchell.

 Personal life

 Anderson was a partner of Chicago-based Anderson-Watkins Film Co., which in 1913 produced and distributed a three-reel film known as A Day at Tuskegee.
 Anderson was married to Julia E. Anderson prior to her death in 1931.
-He would elope with Oneita Starks in 1933, remaining married to her until his death.
+He eloped with Oneita Starks in 1933, remaining married to her until his death.

 Having been ill since Christmas, he died in his Chicago home on May 28, 1946, of bronchial pneumonia.
 Services were held in St. Thomas' Episcopal Church on June 1.